donatogomez/ays9/docs/Howto/Create_blueprint/README.md

-# How to Create Blueprints
+# How to Create a Blueprint

 You can create a blueprint in multiple ways: